 The Archaeological Border Complex of Hedeby and the Danevirke in Germany

 A natural border between present-day Germany and Denmark is located at the foot of Jutland with the marshy landscape of the river Eider and Trene to the west and the firth of the Schlei to the east.
-In between, an isthmus or a narrow strip of passable land, stretches no more than 18 – 20 km.
+In between, an isthmus or a narrow strip of passable land stretches no more than 18 – 20 km.
 The first fortifications in the form of a wall a wall called Danevirke have been dated to before AD 500.
 Later, the fortifications were rebuilt several times, in the 8th, 10th, and 12th centuries.
 The last fortifications were planned in 1944 by the Nazi regime.
-To the east, an emporium was founded in the beginning of the 9th century.
+To the east, an emporium was founded at the beginning of the 9th century.
 Known as Haithabu (Hedeby or Haddeby) it became one of the foremost Viking trading centres, functioning as a hub between the North Sea, the Baltic Sea and the wider trading networks reaching all over Medieval Europe.
 Extensive excavations have shown the contours of life in a vibrant and exciting early Viking emporium.
-Recently renovated, the local museum as well as the open-air museum is a must for travellers from all over the world.
+Recently renovated, the local museum, as well as the open-air museum, is a must for travellers from all over the world.
 To this trip should be added a tour of the impressive collections in the Museum at the Gottorp Castle as well as the medieval town of Schleswig, which took over from Haithabu, which harbour silted up around 1000.

 Cathedral of Naumburg in Germany